EloiStree/Teaching/README.md

 ![image](https://github.com/EloiStree/Teaching/assets/20149493/5115202d-4e64-43f0-b985-e6dbb6c6969a)
 **Pitch**: _Learn and train on any code from any engine or website on a group workshop visible on projector and visible in augmented reality.
 Playable as eSport and streamable on Twitch.
 Playable by Scratch."
 More about it: [Here>](https://github.com/EloiStree/HelloRC)_

-What I am to teach from this workshop:
+What can I teach from this workshop:
 [Hello RC (HeRC)](HeRCTeachingModules)